othyn/docker-compose-laravel/README.md

 $ docker/update.sh
 ```

-The installation script does one of two things.
-First, it creates a working copy of that `.env` file for you.
+As a bonus, if one doesn't already exist, it will go ahead and create a working copy of the `.env` file for you.

 That's it!
 Magic. 🎉